Tascurator/tascurator-documents/docs/docs/modeling.md

 ## TenantsWork - 割当

+## TenantsWork(Entity)

 TenantsWork refers to the set of tasks assigned(AssignedCategory) to each tenant.

+Constraints:

+- cannot exist without any AssignedCategory.
+- have only one TenantId.
+- can have more than 1 AssignedCategory.

 ### Tenant ID

 The TenantsWork class has Tenant ID.
 TenantsWork will be created per Tenant.

-Constraints:

-- The TenantsWork must have only one TenantId.

 ### AssignedCategory

 The TenantsWork contains AssignedCategory.
 The TenantsWork class has AssignedCategory list.

-Constraints:

-- The TenantsWork cannot exist without any AssignedCategory.
-- The TenantsWork can have more than 1 AssignedCategory.

 ## AssignedCategory -